firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Vitis-FPGAs.rst

    echo $PATH

-You should see that both the |tool_type| tools are located in the ``PATH`` are are **after** the conda environment path.
+You should see that both the |tool_type| tools are located in the ``PATH`` are are **after** the Conda environment path.
 Next run:

 .. code-block:: bash